 setup_board be completed for all specified boards because it evaluates packages and their dependencies within the context of that board, making use of

 equery-<board> utilities heavily.
 If you already have a reasonable subset of boards setup, or available to test on, then running on those boards makes sense.

 This script is intended to live within the build environment we have today.
 It lives between the

-build_packages stages, which all developers are familiar with.
-The script is not intended to be a master script with knowledge of build process order.
+cros build-packages stages, which all developers are familiar with.
+The script is not intended to have all knowledge of build process order.

 This was considered, but discarded in favor of transparency.
 You need to know that a branch was created because you must amend the commit message, upload it, and especially abandon the branch in the end.
 If you created the branch in the first place you are more likely to be aware that you need to abandon the branch to return to your previous state.